Globe

 Romania

 On 24 July 2023, the Romanian government passed an amendment to the labor code enabling employees with children aged 11 and younger to request four days per month of telework or to work from home, so long as the nature of their work permits it.
-Unlike other teleworkers that must be provided with relevant equipment and technology by their employers – to benefit from this new right, employees must already be in possession of needed equipment and technology for the remote-working arrangement.
+Unlike other teleworkers that must be provided with relevant equipment and technology by their employers – to benefit from this new right, employees must already have needed equipment and technology for the remote–working arrangement.
 Additionally, when both parents are employees of the same or different companies, only one of them is entitled to this new right.
 Therefore, whoever decides to request this right must provide a statement from the other parent noting that they did not request that right from their employer.

 Russia

-Legislation on remote work, amending the Russian Labor Code, entered into effect on 1 January 2021.
+Legislation on remote work, amending the Russian Labor Code, entered effect on 1 January 2021.
 The legislation introduces the following changes:

 • There are now three different types of remote working agreements: permanent teleworking, combined agreements when teleworking does not exceed six consecutive months per year, and combined agreements when employees can alternate between remote working and on-site working.
 Prior to the new legislation, only permanent teleworking was regulated.